The-Animonculory/Anvil/README.md

 Anvil also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.

+:warning: :exclamation: **UNDER NO CIRCUMSTANCES PRESS THE UNLOCK BUTTON WHEN YOU HAVE LOADED SOMETHING THROUGH MOD-ORGANIZER.
+YOU WILL BREAK MANY MANY THINGS.
+DO NOT ORESS THE BUTTON!** :warning: :exclamation:

 ***

 ### Post Processing